Coupon Codes BE Requirements

 • You should build full CRUD functionality for coupons with criteria/restrictions defined below:

-• A merchant can have a maximum of 5 activated coupons in the system at one time.
+• A Merchant can only have a maximum of 5 activated Coupons in the system at one time.

-• A merchant cannot delete a coupon, rather they can activate/deactivate them.
+• A Merchant cannot delete a Coupon, rather they can only activate/deactivate them.

-• A Coupon has a name, unique code (e.g. “BOGO50”), and either percent-off or dollar-off value.
-The coupon’s code must be unique in the whole database.
+• Has a unique code (e.g. “BOGO50”).
+This code must be unique in the whole database.

 1) CRUD Endpoints